Informative and entertaining talks with researchers, senior managers, executives and entrepreneurs will generated further impulses.

 This trend is confirmed by a variety of new mobility concepts that are being developed as priorities by vehicle manufacturers on the one hand and independent suppliers and new digital players on the other hand.

-Three innovative talk rounds focusing on the main theme are planned for 20 November 2017:
+Three innovative talk rounds focusing on the main theme were held on 20 November 2017:

 - Connectivity: connected cars | autonomous driving